nmitha/full-stack-challenge/README.md

 Again I'd be happy to tear apart my code and tell you everything wrong with each line and how it should be done instead.
 Just ask me :)

-The front end UI/UX isn't great, but if you want me for design chops then I'm out.
+The front end UI/UX isn't great, but I'm no designer.
 I trust your browser supports [rebeccapurple](http://meyerweb.com/eric/thoughts/2014/06/19/rebeccapurple/).

 ### Authentication and employee profiles